Process

 Can I finance equipment and still take the Section 179 deduction?

-Yes.
-Under IRS Section 179 you can generally deduct the full purchase price of qualifying equipment in the year you place it in service — even if you financed it and have only made a few payments.
-That's why year-end equipment financing is popular: buy and deduct now, pay over time.
-Limits and eligibility change yearly, so confirm with a tax professional.
+Yes — under IRS Section 179 you can generally deduct the full purchase price of qualifying equipment in the year you place it in service, even if financed and only a few payments made.
+Q4 is common timing: lock in the deduction while paying over the financing term.
+Confirm limits with a tax professional.

 How Section 179 and financing work together